Co-investment

 The employer may need to pay some of the cost, but the government will pay the rest up to the funding band maximum.
 If the apprenticeship started:

-- after 1 April 2019, the employer must pay 5%
+- on or after 1 April 2019, your organisation must pay 5% of the total cost

-- before 1 April 2019, the employer must pay 10%
+- before 1 April 2019, your organisation must pay 10% of the total cost

 Employers that do not pay the levy